Data Augementation with Polya Inverse Gamma: P olya Inverse Gamma (P-IG) Distribution

-Let P-IG$\left(\dd, 0\right)$ denote the \Polya-inverse Gamma distribution where the infinite-dimension parameter vector $\dd = \left(d_1, d_2, \cdots\right) > 0$ is a sequence of given positive constants.
-The second parameter, which is a tilting parameter fixed at zero in this case, will be discussed in greater detail in Section \ref{subsec:PIG_dc}. \begin{definition} Random variable $\omega$ has a P\'olya-inverse Gamma distribution, P-IG$\left(\dd, 0\right)$, with density $p(\omega \mid \dd, 0)$ if its Laplace transform takes the form
+Let P-IG$(0)$ denote the P\'olya Inverse Gamma distribution.
+The parameter, which is a tilting parameter fixed at zero in this case, will be discussed in greater detail in Section \ref{sec:P-IG(c)}. \begin{definition} Random variable $X_0$ has an P\'olya Inverse Gamma distribution, P-IG$(0)$, if and only if its density function $p_0(x)$ satisfies the following identity